Civil justice in England and Wales

 Civil justice in England and Wales is mainly dealt with in the county courts and, in the case of more substantial or complex cases, the High Court.
 The jurisdiction covers a very wide range – from quite small or simple claims, for example damaged goods or recovery of debt, to large claims between multi-national companies.

 Civil cases involve hearings in open court which the public may attend, hearings in the judge’s private room from which the public are excluded, and matters decided by the judge in private but on the basis of the papers alone.

 Most civil disputes do not end up in court, and those that do often don’t go to a full trial.
-Many are dealt with through mediation or by using established complaints procedures.
+Many are dealt with through mediation (a process taking place outside a court to resolve a dispute) or by using established complaints procedures.
 But where a case does go through the courts, the aim is to make it as simple as possible.
-For smaller claims there is a speedy and cheap way of resolving disputes - through the small claims court.
+For smaller claims there is a speedy and cheap way of resolving disputes – through the small claims court.

 Judges in the civil jurisdiction do not have the power to imprison a losing party.
 Ordinarily, but not always, they award financial ‘damages’ to the successful party, the size of which depends on the circumstances of the claim.